Economic Empowerment Project for Women and Girls with Disabilities

 This project intends to empower economically through entrepreneurship and product value addition skills training in Iganga District of Uganda.
-The project will include, Conducting an entrepreneurial needs assessment and asset mapping, Developing a project beneficiary selection criteria and selecting them and Conducting a one-day community awareness meeting.
+The project will include, Conducting an entrepreneurial needs assessment and asset mapping, Developing a project beneficiary selection criteria and selecting them, and Conducting a one-day community awareness meeting.
 A five-day entrepreneurship skills training of the 20 WGDs, covering saving and credit management, records management, marketing, buying and costing of goods and services plus business planning.
-The training will conclude with an on-going training on value addition including post-harvest handling, processing of high value porridge flour, packaging/tinning of cereals such as maize, millet, groundnuts and soya beans.
+The training will conclude with ongoing training on value addition including post-harvest handling, processing of high-value porridge flour, and packaging/tinning of cereals such as maize, millet, groundnuts, and soya beans.

-Overall, the intern will have an opportunity to interact with community members and learn about disability, culture and economic activities in the project area, design the selection criteria forms, draft press releases, and engage the media on promoting positive attitudes towards Women and Girls with Disabilities.
+Overall, the intern will have an opportunity to interact with community members and learn about disability, culture, and economic activities in the project area, design the selection criteria forms, draft press releases and engage the media in promoting positive attitudes towards Women and Girls with Disabilities.

-The project is line with IDIWA Economic Empowerment and Livelihoods thematic area, which is a key component that seeks to promote sustainable livelihoods among Women, with Disabilities and other vulnerable groups through agricultural production and value addition, entrepreneurship and micro finance services.
+The project is in line with IDIWA Economic Empowerment and Livelihoods thematic area, which is a key component that seeks to promote sustainable livelihoods among Women, with Disabilities and other vulnerable groups through agricultural production and value addition, entrepreneurship, and microfinance services.

-The project will improve WGDs entrepreneurial skills and knowledge to efficiently engage in small income generating businesses.
+The project will improve WGDs entrepreneurial skills and knowledge to efficiently engage in small income-generating businesses.
 It will increase household incomes; add value to different cereals and crops and reduce wastage and loss caused by post-harvest handling.
-Beneficiaries will buy cereals and other produce from able bodied family and community members and add value to the produce.
-By buying the produce from the community, the trained 20 WGDs will be providing a market and enabling community to earn from their farm produce.
-The project has a multiplier effect and is scalable; beneficiaries will pass on the skills learnt to other members in their households and communities on a voluntary basis.
+Beneficiaries will buy cereals and other produce from able-bodied family and community members and add value to the produce.
+By buying the produce from the community, the trained 20 WGDs will be providing a market and enabling the community to earn from their farm produce.
+The project has a multiplier effect and is scalable; beneficiaries will pass on the skills learned to other members of their households and communities on a voluntary basis.

 Description of Community Partner:

-Integrated Disabled Women Activities (IDIWA) is an indigenous voluntary, not for profit non-Governmental Organization established in 2000 by women of different disability categories including physical and sensory disabilities together with parents of children with disabilities from Iganga District.
-The establishment of IDIWA came out of realization that women and girls with disabilities face heightened discrimination on account of gender and disability.
-They are among the poorest in their communities and efforts to address their plight are hindered by lack of coordination and sufficient information.
-This necessitated the birth of IDIWA to design self -help community-based development programs for women and girls with disabilities in Uganda
+Integrated Disabled Women Activities (IDIWA) is an indigenous voluntary, not-for-profit non-Governmental Organization established in 2000 by women of different disability categories including physical and sensory disabilities together with parents of children with disabilities from the Iganga District.
+The establishment of IDIWA came out of the realization that women and girls with disabilities face heightened discrimination on account of gender and disability.
+They are among the poorest in their communities and efforts to address their plight are hindered by a lack of coordination and sufficient information.
+This necessitated the birth of IDIWA to design self-help community-based development programs for women and girls with disabilities in Uganda